mj3b/rgds/README.md

 RGDS v1 deliberately excludes AI components to establish a defensible, human-governed decision baseline before introducing automation.

-In regulated environments, the primary failure modes are governance, ownership, and auditability—not analytical capability.
+In regulated environments, the primary failure modes are governance, ownership, and auditability — not analytical capability.

 v1 proves the decision system stands on its own; AI may be layered in later only as bounded, reviewable assistance without altering decision authority or compliance posture.

 ---

 ## Repository Structure
 ```text
 rgds/